 Keto Chicken Lo-Mein:

 This Chicken Lo-Mein recipe is a slightly modified version from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Estheticain specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Enjoy this chicken lo mein recipe!

 Keto Chicken Lo-Mein